Xelieu/xelieu.github.io/docs/jp-lazy-guide/index.md

 - For people who want an all-in-one source compared to other fully detailed guides but scattered tools
 - You want an import everything and done

-New to Japanese and want to immerse quickly? see [Concise Guide to Jumpstart Japanese](conciseGuideToJumpstartJP.md)
+New to Japanese and want to immerse quickly?
+See [Concise Guide to Jumpstart Japanese](conciseGuideToJumpstartJP.md)

 If you want to buy me a coffee(Thanks!): [Ko-fi (Xelieu)](https://ko-fi.com/xelieu)